justinmiller33/CampaignFinances/README.md

 Ongoing research on the inequalities present in campaign fundraising for Massachusetts State Elections.

 ## Topics of Focus
-People's Pledges
+**Disparity Caused by Out of District Donations**

-In District vs. Out of District Donations
+Economic

-Wealth Distribution Among Donors
+Occupational

-Homophily Among Donors
+Racial

 ## Navigation
 ### Data Files: